Eyelid surgery Perth

 Frequently, heavy upper lids can be significantly corrected using a forehead lift.

-New techniques allow for elevation and support of the lateral part of the eyebrow through the upper eyelid surgery.
+New surgical techniques allow for elevation and support of the lateral part of the eyebrow through the upper eyelid surgery.
 This can combine the benefits of a forehead lift and upper lid blepharoplasty in a smaller procedure.
 At the same time, by directly accessing the muscles that produce the lines and weaken them, reducing the frown lines between the eyebrows, during a upper eye surgery.

 Your operation: what to expect